-Under GASB 68, gains and losses related to changes in total pension liability and fiduciary net position are recognized in pension expense systematically over time.
+Gains and losses related to changes in total pension liability and fiduciary net position are recognized in pension expense systematically over time.

 The first amortized amounts are recognized in pension expense for the year the gain or loss occurs.
 The remaining amounts are categorized as deferred outflows and deferred inflows of resources related to pensions and are to be recognized in future pension expense.